ScaleIT-ORG/sidecar-registration/README.md

-# sidecar-script
+# ScaleIT Registration Sidecar

+## Standalone Usage

 1. Clone this repository to your main application

 2. Configure config.env in the cloned repository.
 To configure config.env appropriately, refer to configurations of the etcd, your application has to be registered in.

 3. How to use:
     1. Run "docker-compose up" to start the script as standalone
     2. Or add

 ```
   sidecarregistration:
     build: ./sidecar-registration/